-When a bank opts for a new treasury management system, managing and executing its implementation is no mean feat.
+When a bank opts for a new treasury management system, managing and executing its implementation can be particularly challenging.
 It is a career defining activity for a treasury professional.
-The right treasury management system has to be selected.
-The system has to be customized to be in tune with a bank’s processes and existing technology applications.
-The system needs to be validated within the bank to ensure that it functions correctly.
-All of this while staying within time and budget limits and keeping up with day-to-day treasury activities!
+The right treasury management system must be selected.
+The system needs customization to be in tune with a bank’s processes and existing technology applications.
+It then needs to be validated within the bank to ensure that it functions correctly.
+All of this while adhering to time and budget limits and keeping up with day-to-day treasury activities!
 It is not surprising that an average implementation cycle can range from 18 to 24 months based on the complexity.

-Go-Live Faster has been part of multiple implementations over the past years and has had the first-hand experience of some of the key challenges faced and risk mitigation strategies.
-Here are some best practices that Go-Live Faster believes should be practiced by product teams during an implementation:
+Go-Live Faster has been part of multiple implementations over the past years and has first-hand experience of several of the key challenges faced and risk mitigation strategies.
+Here are a few of the best practices that Go-Live Faster believes should be enacted by product teams during an implementation:

 - Map your need for change to the product life cycle and conduct an objective analysis of existing system features with business gaps.

-- Spend time understanding the incumbent system.
-Build detailed data/ feature maps of the incumbent system.
+- Spend time understanding the incumbent system, and build detailed data/feature maps.

 - Define your minimum viable product (MVP).
 In addition to this, a product road map from that MVP to the fully functional system (FFS) is important.

 - Spend time and money writing detailed requirements upfront.
-Breaking requirements down into project phases helps.
+Breaking requirements down into project phases is also helpful.

-- On an average, each organization banks with anywhere between 3 to 5 banks.
+- On an average, each organization banks with anywhere between 3 to 5 financial institutions.
 Just because you see your competitor offer a feature on their system does not mean you need it for yours.

 - Front load activities linked to Wires/ACH and Information Reporting functionality.